whyevenquestion1t/tiny-llm/book/src/setup.md

 # Setting Up the Environment

-To follow along this course, you will need a mactonish device with Apple Silicon.
+To follow along this course, you will need a Macintosh device with Apple Silicon.
 We manage the codebase with pdm.

 ## Install pdm